Obituaries for the week of June 21, 2017

 Mr. Knight is survived by his mother, Ella Mae Knight of Atmore; one daughter, Tawanna Knight of Chicago, Ill.; one son, Melvin Knight of Chicago; one brother, Robert (Doris) Knight of Atmore; special friend, Marsha English of Atmore; one grandchild and a host of nieces, nephews, cousins, and friends

-Funeral service will be held Thursday, June 22, 2017 at 1 p.m. at Mt.
+Funeral service was held Thursday, June 22, 2017 at 1 p.m. at Mt.
 Gillead Baptist Missionary Baptist Church – Freemanville with Rev. Alfonzia Williams, Sr. officiating.
-Interment will follow at Pierce – Rabb Cemetery (Freemanville).
+Interment followed at Pierce – Rabb Cemetery (Freemanville).

 Turner Funeral Home, Inc. in charge of all arrangements.